Uralstech/ezrSquared/README.md

 Yeah!
 Check them out [here](https://github.com/Uralstech/ezrSquared/tree/master/Tests)

 ## When will ezr² release?
-idk lol - but till it fully releases, try the beta version!
+idk lol - but till it fully releases, try the prerelease version!
 If you find any bugs, report them [here](https://github.com/Uralstech/ezrSquared/issues)

 ## The name feels familiar...
 ezr² is heavily inspired by [ezrlang](https://github.com/Uralstech/ezrlang), which is another one of my projects -